Sunset Thomas

-Diane Thomas (born Diane Fowler), known professionally as Sunset Thomas, is an American artist and former pornographic actress.
+Diane Thomas (born Diane Fowler), known professionally as Sunset Thomas, is an American artist and former pornographic film actress.
 She was runner-up for Penthouse Pet of the Year in 1998 and is a member of the AVN Hall of Fame, Porn Block of Fame, Legends of Erotica Hall of Fame, and XRCO Hall of Fame.

 Career

 Legal prostitution

 Thomas worked as a prostitute at the Moonlite BunnyRanch and, according to owner Dennis Hof, made $2,000 a night.
 She later told The Observer that there is no real difference between pornography and prostitution.

 Pornographic films

 Thomas was inducted into the AVN Hall of Fame in 2001.
 In 2002, she was inducted into the Porn Block of Fame.

 By 2006, she had retired from performing in adult films and was acting as the official spokesmodel for the Palomino Club, a strip club in Las Vegas.

 Thomas was inducted into the Legends of Erotica Hall of Fame in 2009 and the XRCO Hall of Fame in April 2010.